aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });
 ```

-If a Kinesis data stream is configured as the source of a delivery stream, Kinesis Data
+When you configure a Kinesis data stream as the data source of a Kinesis Data Firehose
-Firehose no longer stores data at rest and all encryption is handled by Kinesis Data
+delivery stream, Kinesis Data Firehose no longer stores the data at rest.
+Instead, the
+data is stored in the data stream.
+When you send data from your data producers to your
+data stream, Kinesis Data Streams encrypts your data before storing the data at rest.
+When
-Streams.
-Kinesis Data Firehose receives unencrypted data from Kinesis Data Streams,
+your Kinesis Data Firehose delivery stream reads the data from your data stream, Kinesis
+Data Streams first decrypts the data and then sends it to Kinesis Data Firehose.
+Kinesis
-buffers the data in memory, and sends the data to destinations without ever writing the
+Data Firehose buffers the data in memory then delivers it to your destinations without
-unencrypted data at rest.
-Practically, this means that SSE should be specified on the
+storing the unencrypted data at rest.

+Practically, this means that SSE should be specified on the Kinesis data stream when it is
-Kinesis data stream when it is used as the source of a delivery stream (and specifying SSE
+used as the source of a delivery stream.
+Specifying SSE on the delivery stream that has a
-on the delivery stream will cause an error).
+data stream as its source will cause an error.

 See: [Data Protection](https://docs.aws.amazon.com/firehose/latest/dev/encryption.html) in
 the *Kinesis Data Firehose Developer Guide*.